Feefo logo

 Thank you for your balance payment.

 I will send the arrival information 14 days before your stay.
-It will detail everything you need to know including directions, the arrival time, collection of keys and other useful information.
+It will detail everything you need to know, including directions, the arrival time, key collection details and other useful information.

 Regards,